JSybrandt/agatha/docs/help/embed_semantic_graph.md

 like to select both `UMLS -> predicate` edges, as well as `predicate -> UMLS` edges, you will need to specify both edge types.

-**WARNING:** You will need to remember the order you list the relationships.
-This will determine the order of relationships in the PTBG config.

 ## Create a PTBG Config

 Now that you have converted the agatha semantic graph for PTBG, you now need to